HeWeMel/nographs/README.rst

 - Unidirectional traversal algorithms: DFS, BFS, topological search, Dijkstra, A\* and MST.
 - Bidirectional search algorithms: BFS and Dijkstra.
-- Results: Reachability, depth, distance, paths and trees.
+- Results: Reachability, depth, distance, and paths.
   Paths can be
   calculated with vertices, edges, or attributed edges, and can be iterated in both directions.
+  Additionally, for DFS:
+  forest, all kinds of edge types, both entering and leaving events, and DFS tree edges or all paths or all walks.
 - Flexible graph notion:

   - Infinite directed multigraphs with loops and